Community-Centered Doula Training

 • Effective communication, active listening, conflict resolution, and advocacy skills.

-• Marketing and business organizational skills.
+• Marketing and business organizational skills, including registration as a Medicaid provider.

 Some students choose to take only the birth or postpartum portions of the training.
 The Birth Doula portion includes: